The 10 best pho spots in NYC

 The inner reaches of the Bronx may seem like an unlikely settling ground for Vietnamese immigrants, but that’s exactly where a small community has popped up, building businesses like this four-year-old resto with -- count ‘em -- 16 comforting varieties of pho to slurp up.

-There are two spots iin South Brooklyn, but this Bay Ridge spot has a dozen varieties of its namesake dish.
-The broth becomes a flavorful base for bowls full of thin rice noodles and add-ons like still-raw eye of round, beef balls or a whole pork chop.
+With two outposts in South Brooklyn, this OG pho joint has warmed stomachs for nearly 15 years with a dozen-plus varieties of its namesake dish.
+Simmered for at least six hours, the broth becomes a flavorful base for bowls full of thin rice noodles and add-ons like still-raw eye of round, beef balls, or a whole pork chop.

-This Carroll Gardens Vietnamese canteen, helmed by Chef Robert Newton, slings two of the finest pho bowls in town.
-Both the beef and chicken arrive with minimal garnishes (pickled garlic, lime & chilies for the first, scallions & cilantro for the second), so the fragrant broths — Newton adds old stock to deepen the flavors of new ones — can truly stand out.
+This Vietnamese canteen, helmed by chef Rob Newton, slings two of the finest bowls in town.
+Both the beef and chicken arrive with minimal garnishes (pickled garlic, lime, and chilies for the first, scallions and cilantro for the second), so the fragrant broths -- Newton adds old stock to deepen the flavors of new ones -- can truly stand out.